Nuovalo/website/_pages/moderntontines.md

  - image_path: /assets/images/nuovalo-modern-tontine-fully-funded-pension-low-cost.png
    title: "Superior Returns"
+   excerpt: ">With individualized fully funded schemes, asset allocation can be personalized to fit each investor's needs, investment preferences, and financial fluency.

-   excerpt: "> By combining traditional asset returns with longevity credits that are uncorrelated to those returns, Modern Tontines are competitive tools in the retirement ecosystem.
-With streamlined administration fees no guarantee charges, their net return is unbeatable.
+          By combining traditional asset returns with longevity credits that are uncorrelated to those returns, Modern Tontines are competitive tools in the retirement ecosystem.
           <br><br>
-              With individualized fully funded schemes, asset allocation can be personalized to fit each investor's needs, investment preferences, and financial fluency.
+          With streamlined administration fees and no guarantee charges, their net return is unbeatable.
               "

  - image_path: /assets/images/nuovalo-modern-tontine-p2p-advantage-flexibility.png
    title: "Efficient P2P Pooling"
+   excerpt: ">Modern tontines offer low capital requirements and a low administrative burden, allowing financial institutions to offer lifetime income at low cost.

-   excerpt: ">Nuovalo's actuarial techniques and methods ensure fairness and facilitate the distribution of assured lifetime income to each participant.
+   Nuovalo's actuarial techniques ensure the fair distribution of lifetime income.
 Our designs are transparent, sustainable and always fully funded.

-              The pooling of longevity is collectively self-insured, resulting in no guarantee fees for the members and no guarantee-related liability exposure to the provider.
    <br><br>
-              Modern tontines offer low capital requirements and a low administrative burden, allowing financial institutions to offer lifetime income at low cost.
+   Since the collective pooling of longevity is self-insured, there is no guarantee fees for the members and no guarantee-related liability for the provider.
               "

 feature_row_painpoint: